zzz6519003/substrate-how-to-guides/docs/01-basics/basic-pallet-integration.md

 ## Overview

-This guide is an extension to the ["Add a Pallet to Your Runtime" tutorial][add-a-pallet-tutorial], intended as a resource for developers new to Substrate looking to quickly integrate a pallet to their runtime.
+This guide is an extension to the ["Add a Pallet to Your Runtime" tutorial](https://docs.substrate.io/tutorials/build-application-logic/add-a-pallet/), intended as a resource for developers new to Substrate looking to quickly integrate a pallet to their runtime.
 It covers adding both local and external pallets to a runtime.

 ## Steps